OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

             }

             //Add message to the list of message of the user if the message is a not a token invalidation
-            //order otherwise add the token to the blacklist if (AccessTokenBlacklistUtils.MESSAGE_ACCESS_TOKEN_INVALIDATION_FLAG
+            //order otherwise add the token to the block list if (AccessTokenBlocklistUtils.MESSAGE_ACCESS_TOKEN_INVALIDATION_FLAG
                 .equalsIgnoreCase(message.getContent().trim())) {
-                AccessTokenBlacklistUtils.addToken(message.getToken());
+                AccessTokenBlocklistUtils.addToken(message.getToken());
             } else {
                 MessageUtils.MESSAGES_DB.get(decodedToken.getSubject()).add(message.getContent());
             }